Skip to main content

 Universal Studios

-This is a fabulous attraction.....especially with kids – plenty to keep you busy for a day or well, maybe more.
-The park consists of 7 themed zones – Madagascar, Far Far Away (Shrek theme), The Lost World, Ancient Egypt (including The Mummy), Sci-Fi City (including Transformers) and New York (including Sesame Street) and Hollywood.
+This attraction is truly fantastic—especially for families with kids—as there’s more than enough to keep everyone entertained for an entire day, or even longer.
+When we visited, the park featured seven distinct themed zones, each offering its own unique experiences – Madagascar, Far Far Away (Shrek theme), The Lost World, Ancient Egypt (including The Mummy), Sci-Fi City (including Transformers) and New York (including Sesame Street) and Hollywood.

 Each themed zone has its own attractions, shopping, eating establishments and street entertainment around the theme.
 There are rides, street performances, live shows and movie characters.